 Essential amino acids are leucine, isoleucine, histidine, methionine, phenylalanine, lysine, tryptophan, threonine and valine.
 Some of these are branch chain amino acids (BCAA’s) – these are the valine, isoleucine and leucine.

-If you want to eat food high in amino acids and henceforth protein, you want to get some of the following ten foods.
+If you want to eat food high in amino acids, you want to get some of the following ten foods.

 They’re great for building muscle and if you’ve ever seen Rocky you know he downed some raw eggs to keep his strength up.
 As much as we don’t recommend doing this, you can also poach them, boil them, scramble them or throw them in a more complicated recipe.
 One single large egg has about six grams of protein – make sure to note how much you’re eating!